Skip to main content

 You may have encountered the term melanocortin in discussions about skin pigmentation or perhaps appetite control.
 It is entirely logical to question how this same system could hold sway over something as vital and seemingly separate as your cardiovascular health.
 The body’s internal workings are a deeply interconnected network of communication.

 Think of it as a sophisticated postal service, where chemical messengers, or hormones, carry specific instructions to targeted destinations.
-The is one of the most important of these communication networks, a master regulator that fine-tunes not only energy balance but also the background tone of your entire cardiovascular apparatus, from your heart rate to the pressure within your blood vessels.
+The melanocortin system is one of the most important of these communication networks, a master regulator that fine-tunes not only energy balance but also the background tone of your entire cardiovascular apparatus, from your heart rate to the pressure within your blood vessels.

 This system operates through a family of peptides, which are small protein-like molecules.
 The primary ones we are concerned with are alpha-melanocyte-stimulating hormone (α-MSH) and gamma-melanocyte-stimulating hormone (γ-MSH).
 These peptides are the “messengers.”
 To deliver their messages, they must bind to specific receptors, which act like specialized docking stations on the surface of cells.